 - people with high and complex needs and an intellectual disability (whether or not they’re receiving care under the Intellectual Disability Compulsory Care and Rehabilitation Act 2003.)

-The Ministry of Social Development funds community participation programmes external URL for other disabled adults.
+The Ministry of Social Development (MSD) funds community participation programmes for other disabled adults.
 These are part of their vocational services.
 They’re available to working-age people with disabilities that are likely to continue for at least six months, and who aren’t receiving compensation through ACC.
+You can find a list of these programmes in the Health and Disability external URL section of the MSD website.

 Getting into a community day programme

-To get into a community day programme, you'll need to be assessed by a Needs Assessment and Service Coordination service (NASC).
+To get into a community day programme, you'll need to be assessed by a needs assessment service (NASC).

 Your local NASC will work with you to decide how many sessions (half days) per week you can attend, with the maximum being ten half days per week.
 Allocated sessions are reassessed annually and in consultation with you.